SublimeLinter/SublimeLinter-jshint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Settings).
 For information on generic linter settings, please see [Linter Settings](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Linter-Settings).

-You can configure `jshint` options in the usual way.
+You can configure `jshint` options in the way you would from the command line, with `.jshintrc` files.
 For more information, see the [jshint docs](http://www.jshint.com/docs/).

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: